-Related Media: Managing the Animal Allergen
+Related Media: Asthma Management: The Animal Allergen

 Not long ago, expectant parents were often advised to give away their family pets before a baby arrived, especially if there was a family history of

 asthma.
 The prevailing theory was that being around pets at a young age increased a child’s risk for these conditions.
 Given that many households have at least one pet and that people tend to form strong attachments to their pets, this was often an upsetting and difficult task.
 Research makes it clear that the controversy surrounding this approach is far from over.